JasonLiQB/weekly_update/2019_Q4/README.md

 ### progress weekly update on 11/22/2019
 ------------------
-* Currently focusing on automl: pytesting improvement and conduct end to end test.
+* Interal project automl: focusing on pytesting improvement and conduct end to end test.

 * Client project update: